SASE-Drexel/mentorship-2024/_collections/_mentees/2023-10-20-Maggie-Chen.md

 ### About

-I like to believe that I am funny.
+- I like to believe that I am funny.
-A bit of a yapper.
+- A bit of a yapper.
-Enthusiastic!
+- Enthusiastic!
-A little head empty sometimes.
+- A little head empty sometimes.

 ### Career Goals

-Scrapbooking
-League of Legends (unfortunately 😭) bullet journaling eating (urban food <3)
-NCT (like a sticka hehe)
-Candy Crushing!
+- I hope to be a marketing consultant
+- My main goal is to be able to live comfortably with the career I choose

 ### Interests

-#NAME?
+- Scrapbooking
+- League of Legends (unfortunately 😭)
+- bullet journaling
+- eating (urban food <3)
+- NCT (like a sticka hehe)
+- Candy Crushing!

 ### Looking For